 From 20 March 2018, Stichting VSO Nederland and VSO International have entered into an association.
 This replaces the former federation agreement.
 The Affiliate Agreement stipulates that VSO International is entitled to appoint three of the five members of the supervisory board of VSO Nederland (provided they fit in with the frameworks of independent supervision as stipulated by the CBF directives and in the articles of VSO Netherlands).
-The Agreement also stipulates that the chair of the supervisory board of Trustees of VSO International.
+The Agreement also stipulates that the chair of the supervisory board of VSO Netherlands is a member of the Board of Trustees of VSO International.
 Furthermore, mutual settlement provisions have been made regarding recruitment costs, programme funding, and other activities which are jointly undertaken.